Timthreetwelve/WUView/WUView/ReadMe.txt

     * Inno Setup was used to create the installer. https://jrsoftware.org/isinfo.php

-    * ResX Resource Manager was used for localization. https://github.com/dotnet/ResXResourceManager
+    * ResX Resource Manager was used for localization in earlier versions. https://github.com/dotnet/ResXResourceManager

 MIT License